Amber Sharma

 Reflections

-Subscription systems are not retention tools—they are trust systems.
-By shifting ownership from fragmented advisor surfaces to user-owned infrastructure, we reduced support load, improved renewal confidence, and set a precedent for how future paid features were designed at smallcase.
+Subscription systems are trust systems.
+By shifting ownership to users, we reduced support, improved renewal confidence, and set a precedent for future paid features.